dvvc/civic-annotator/README.md

 * Richard Olivieri

 ## How
+#### Project Stucture
+There are two parts in the code: The bookmarklet and the server.
+The bookmarklet is a small set of javascript to download additional libraries and execute them.
+It is hosted by the server and its only purpose is to load and inject the [bootstrap.js](https://github.com/dvvc/civic-annotator/blob/master/civicannotator/static/bootstrap.js) script.

+The bootstrap script, when executed, will load the rest of dependencies, either scripts or stylesheets.
+When an annotation is submitted, the javascript code that was loaded by the bookmarklet sends a request to the server, which stores it in a MongoDB database.
+Then the server can show the list of annotations so far.

 #### Dependencies
 The project is developed as a Flask app (tested with Python 2.7).
 The webapp hosts a bookmarklet and a basic front/back-end.
 Python requirements are listed in requirements.txt